Querent-ai/querent-docs/querent/docs/faqs/faqs.md

 ## Is R!AN ready for production use?

-Yes, R!AN is currently in version v1.0.1 which is a stable version.
+Yes, R!AN+, our enterprise version is currently in version v1.0.1 which is a stable version.
+R!AN is free for non-commericial, pre-production use, [check out ](https://github.com/Querent-ai/distribution/blob/main/LICENSE)

 ## Where can I find the latest features?